rowanwins/leaflet-easyPrint/README.md

 ## leaflet-easyPrint

 A simple [leaflet](http://www.leafletjs.com) plugin which adds an icon to print the map.
+Compatible with both Leaflet v1+ and 0.7.

 Check out the [demo](http://rowanwins.github.com/leaflet-easyPrint/).